semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-without-semgrep-app.md

  * `semgrep ci` is git-aware.
 This means it is able to detect branches and git states.
  * `semgrep ci` makes use of environment variables to configure its behavior.
  * `semgrep ci` performs a full scan by default.
-It can be configured to perform a diff-aware scan.
-See [Setting the scope of a Semgrep scan(#Setting-the-scope-of-a-semgrep-scan).
+This is the recommended behavior.
+Semgrep can be configured to perform a diff-aware scan.
  * `semgrep ci` can be run on a local `.git` repository at any time to test its behavior before running it within a CI environment.

- ### Setting the scope of a Semgrep scan

 ### GitHub Actions